sqlfluff/sqlfluff/README.md

 # Progress

-There's lots to do in this project, and we're just getting started. __NB: This list__ __has started again from the top due to the re-write__.
-If you want to understand more about the architecture of sqlfluff, you can find [more here](http://sqlfluff.readthedocs.io).
+There's lots to do in this project, and we're just getting started.
+If you want to understand more about the architecture of sqlfluff, you can find [more here](https://sqlfluff.readthedocs.io/en/latest/architecture.html).

 - [x] Command line interface
   - [x] Basic linting, both of paths and files